hashicorp/Jase/consul-vms/README.md

 The exported CA cert and key from the kube primary, need to be in the same directory when running this command:

 ```
-Consul keygen —---> keep for all servers & clients
+Consul keygen —---> keep for all servers & clients  # will create a gossip key to use as the encrpt key in the agent file
+encrypt = "mnq9VuskJYWOZI+fiZTsX/4uLtiHlw5r48YRDZSHMLg=

 consul tls cert create -server -dc <my dc-name>
 Copy Server Agent Certs and CA Cert to Consul Config directory
 sudo mkdir -p /consul/config